MMadejsza/SASS_Flexbox_Example_Layout/README.md

 # SCSS_Flexbox_Example_Layout

-This mini project is a FlexBox usage in SCSS processor using a little of BEM methodology
+This simple project is a FlexBox usage in SASS preprocessor using a little of BEM methodology as a recap.

 ## Uses inter alia concepts of:

-SCSS
+SASS: SCSS syntax, Variables
-CSS: Flexbox, BEM, Media Queries
+CSS: Flexbox, BEM, Media Queries, IMG generator, FontAwesome, GoogleFonts

 Enjoy, MMadejsza